Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 17

 himself.
 So sure as the Padre

-takes up one line of original
+takes up one line of argument

-the Doc will take up the opposite
+the Doc will take up the opposite.

 He is very clever, and has a strongly